ugo-emekauwa/intersight-universal-api-calls/README.md

 ## How to Use:
 #### Available Functions:
 The Cisco Intersight Universal API Calls module contains six functions for creating, retrieving, modifying, and deleting resources.
-Here are the functions:
+Here are the functions and sample command usage for each:

 - **iu_get()** - Performs a universal or generic GET on objects under any available Intersight API type.
    - The required arguments are **api_path**.
-   - Sample command usage:
+   - Here are sample commands to retrieve all available Adapter Configuration policies:
    ```
    adapters = "adapter/ConfigPolicies"